 Killam believes that effective corporate governance is critical to its continued and long-term success and contributes to maximizing unitholder value.
 The Trustees believe that commitment to sound governance practices is in the best interest of Killam stakeholders and contributes to effective and efficient decision-making.
 Killam is continuing to work towards reducing its impact on the environment and ensuring its buildings are sustainable and resilient to climate change.
-Killam's ongoing energy efficiency capital investment program includes the installation of solar photovoltaic panels, geothermal heating systems in new developments, LED lighting retrofits, low-flow toilets, and other energy-efficiency initiatives.
+Killam's ongoing energy-efficiency capital investment program includes the installation of solar panels, installation of electric vehicle chargers, air-sealing apartment units, installation of low-flow toilets, light-emitting diode (LED) lighting retrofits and other energy-efficiency initiatives.
+Killam also invests in its communities through various programs and initiatives, and is committed to providing a supportive and inclusive workplace for all employees.